Results Street square and neighborhood to visit Prague

 2024

-Equestrian statue of Saint Wenceslas.
-It is always at the foot of this statue, at the foot of the museum, that demonstrations, petitions or improvised public debates are organised.
+Equestrian statue of St. Wenceslas.
+Demonstrations, petitions and impromptu public debates are always held at the foot of this statue, at the foot of the museum.
 The equestrian statue of the saint, a bronze made in 1912 by the "national sculptor" Myslbeck, is a copy.
-The original work is located in Vyšehrad Park.
+The original is located in Vyšehrad Park.

 Memorial to Jan Palach and Jan Zajíc.
-Not far from the statue of St. Wenceslas, a memorial marks the site where student Jan Palach set himself on fire in 1969 to protest against the invasion by Warsaw Pact troops.
-A cross was also installed in 2000 to honour his memory.
-Below, on the balcony of the Melantrichova building, Havel spoke on a certain day in November 1989, and it was the Velvet Revolution.
+Not far from the statue of St. Wenceslas, a memorial marks the spot where student Jan Palach set himself on fire in 1969 to protest against the invasion of Warsaw Pact troops.
+A cross protruding from the cobblestones was also installed in 2000 to honor his memory.
+Further down, on the balcony of the Melantrichova building, Havel spoke on a certain day in November 1989, and the Velvet Revolution began.

 The Lucerna Palace (Palác Lucerna) and its passage.
-Among the passages of the square, the Lucerna passage is the most spectacular.
-Dating from the early 20th century, this gallery designed by Václav Havel (grandfather of former President Václav Havel) is a fine example of Art Nouveau.
-It is here, under the dome, that you can admire David's curious creation Černý : Kůň Considered by some to be a parody of Wenceslas' statue, this is a knight sitting on the belly of his overthrown horse.
+Among the square's passageways, the Lucerna is the most spectacular.
+Dating from the early 20th century, this gallery designed by Václav Havel (grandfather of former president Václav Havel) is a fine example of Art Nouveau.
+It's here, under the dome, that you can admire David Černý's curious creation: Kůň.
+Considered by some to be a parody of the statue of Wenceslas, here we identify a knight seated on the belly of his upturned horse.

 Art nouveau and Art deco.
-Some of the buildings that border the square are remarkable for their architecture.
-On the square, halfway up the hill, the facade of the former hotel of the Grand Hotel Europa will take you back to the Austro-Hungarian empire of the beginning of the century.
-A prestigious example of the Prague Secession, down to the smallest detail, from the arabesques of balconies to those of interior staircase railings, everything is refined.
-In the same style, the Koruna Palace, at the corner of Wenceslas Square and Na Příkopě, takes its name from the canteen that was installed there and where you could have lunch for 1 Kč, a long time ago.
-Look up at the monumental statues of Sucharda, leaning against the chimneys of the palace.
-Prague's narrowest, the facade of the Koruna, on the Na side Příkopě, is a marvel of lines and proportions that announces the Art Deco style.
+Some of the buildings lining the square are remarkable for their architecture.
+Halfway up the square, the façade of the former Grand Hotel Europa will transport you back to the Austro-Hungarian Empire at the turn of the century.
+A prestigious example of the Prague Secession, every detail is refined, from the arabesques on the balconies to those on the handrails of the interior staircases.
+In the same style, the Koruna Palace, on the corner of Wenceslas Square and Na Příkopě, takes its name from the canteen it once housed, where you could have lunch for 1 Kč long ago.
+Look up at the monumental statues of Sucharda, leaning against the palace chimneys.
+The narrowest in Prague, the Koruna's façade on the Na Příkopě side is a marvel of line and proportion that heralds the Art Deco style.

 Organize your trip with our partners Prague